slddn/git_lesson/README.md

 -'git remote add <NAME> <URL>' :--- adds the URL as a remote with the name <NAME>
  	<NAME>, by convention, is called 'origin'
 - 'git remote rm <NAME>' :--- removes the remote called <NAME>
-- 'git remote - v' :--- shows the remotes for the repo
+- 'git remote -v' :--- shows the remotes for the repo
 - 'git push <WHERE> <WHAT>' :--- pushes the <WHAT> branch to <WHERE>
    - git push origin main